home-assistant/cli/README.md

 The CLI is automatically updated on those systems.

-Furthermore, the SSH add-on (available in the add-on store) provides this access to this tool and several community add-ons provide it as well (e.g., the Visual Studio Code add-on).
+Furthermore, the SSH add-on (available in the add-on store) provides access to this tool and several community add-ons provide it as well (e.g., the Visual Studio Code add-on).